samueltsav/ansible_tutorial/README.md

-# ansible_tutorial
-This is my awesmone ansible tutoriall
+This is my awesmone ansible tutorial.
+So proud of it.
+I am heading for DevOps